Internet-Draft SPICE SD-CWT February 2025

 • if an audience (aud) is present, it is acceptable;

-• the CWT is valid according to the nbf and exp claims;
+• the CWT is valid according to the nbf and exp claims, if present;

 • a public key under the control of the Holder is present in the cnf claim;

-• the hash algorithm in the sd_alg claim is supported by the Holder;
+• the hash algorithm in the sd_alg protected header is supported by the Holder;

 • if a cnonce is present, it was provided by the Holder to this Issuer and is still "fresh";